 Unique to DECO Australia, DecoUltra ZD is the ultimate series of hard anodised finishes for protection and performance.
 Featuring premium Zero Degree hard anodising technology, DecoUltra ZD offers superior longevity and durability for your parts.

 For extra longevity and durability, hard anodising or hard coat anodising is a tough and thick coat finish ideal for aluminium applications where high wear resistance is required.
 As with regular anodising, hard anodising converts the base metal itself into a protective oxide, making it scratch and chip resistant.
 Hard anodising is suitable for uses such as tough engineering applications, high-speed machine parts, and cookware and aerospace applications.

-DECO can hard anodise products up to 2800mm long, 800mm high and 350mm wide.
+DecoUltra ZD finishes can be applied to products up to 2800mm long, 800mm high and 350mm wide.

-Standard anodising offers more colour selection.
+Our DecoUltra AD anodising offers a wider colour selection.

 Hard coat anodising protects aluminium from mild acids, but they can still be attacked by alkali such as lime mortars and cement.
-Contact us to find out more about our special sealing processes, which can greatly increase your products’ resistance to alkali attack.

 Hard anodised aluminium is extremely abrasion resistant, which means it stands up well against scratches from steel cooking utensils, scrapes when used in high-speed machinery and other scratches and forms of wear.
 Bear in mind that this protective coating is very hard and glass-like, making it relatively inflexible.
 This means it could crack or craze when bent under high pressure.

 Hard anodised components are non-conductors of electricity and have excellent electrical insulation characteristics.
 That said, be aware that if using your hard anodised components as part of an electrical circuit, you must make provisions for masking the component, to prevent coating or removal of the coating post-processing.